 This device is intended to be connected to a centrally grounded system.
 The PE conductor shall be adequately sized and grounded to earth at the service equipment.
 The EVSE has a built-in RCD, which protects the downstream conductors from earth leakage events.
-To protect upstream conductors, an RCD Type A- AC: 30mA/ DC: 6mA and automatic breaker (rated current less than or equal to 40A) must be used at the supply equipment.
+To protect upstream conductors, a RCD Type A- AC: 30mA/ DC: 6mA must be used at the supply equipment.